 LEADERSHIP - DIRECTORS

 Diane Kaldany is the Co-Founder of the C&SG Group 'Capitalism and the Social Good,' a consulting firm that advocates for more socially conscious business practices and impact investing.
-Diane has worked as a professional fundraiser, event planner, business developer in diverse industries.
-Her corporate experience included positions at HSBC International Private Banking, the Guardian Life Insurance Co, and JD Capital Solutions yet ten years ago she pivoted to an NGO, Teach For Lebanon.
+In 2010, after a successful career as a professional fundraiser, event planner, business developer, Diane pivoted to an NGO, Teach For Lebanon.
+Previously, her corporate experience included positions at HSBC International Private Banking, the Guardian Life Insurance Co, and JD Capital Solutions.
 Diane immigrated to the United States with her family from the Middle East.
 She holds a BA from Fordham University and has held FINRA Licenses 7 & 6; now pursuing Series 82 to connect investors to sustainable opportunities.
 She is fluent in five languages and a passionate promoter of entrepreneurship, the arts, early education, and human rights.
-Diane is serving in governance or advisory roles at FJK Dance Company, the Kota Alliance, Amal Alliance as well as on the steering committee of two business networking groups.
+Diane serves in governance or advisory roles at FJK Dance Company, the Kota Alliance, Amal Alliance, and the steering committee of two business networking groups.